syrilster/DesignPatterns/SystemDesign/CacheDesign/README.md

 ## Eviction policy
 When the cache is full, we need to remove existing items for new resources.
 In fact, deleting the least recently used item is just one of the most common approaches.
 So are there other ways to do that?

 As mentioned above, The strategy is to maximum the chance that the requesting resource exists in the cache.
-I’ll briefly mention several approaches here:

-Random Replacement (RR) – As the term suggests, we can just randomly delete an entry.
+* Random Replacement (RR) – As the term suggests, we can just randomly delete an entry.
-Least frequently used (LFU) – We keep the count of how frequent each item is requested and delete the one least frequently used.
+* Least frequently used (LFU) – We keep the count of how frequent each item is requested and delete the one least frequently used.
-W-TinyLFU – I’d also like to talk about this modern eviction policy.
+* W-TinyLFU – I’d also like to talk about this modern eviction policy.
 In a nutshell, the problem of LFU is that sometimes an item is only used frequently in the past, but LFU will still keep this item for a long while.
 W-TinyLFU solves this problem by calculating frequency within a time window.
 It also has various optimizations of storage.

 ## Concurrency
-To discuss concurrency, I’d like to talk about why there is concurrency issue with cache and how can we address it.

-It falls into the classic reader-writer problem.
 When multiple clients are trying to update the cache at the same time, there can be conflicts.
 For instance, two clients may compete for the same cache slot and the one who updates the cache last wins.
+This is the classic reader-writer problem.

 The common solution of course is using a lock.
 The downside is obvious – it affects the performance a lot.
 How can we optimize this?